 When Iron Maiden Got Serious on ‘A Matter of Life and Death’

 By this point, rose-tinted glasses that welcomed the return of Bruce Dickinson and Adrian Smith had been placed back in their cases.

 See how we rank Van Halen's albums from weakest to strongest.

 Why Ratt Reached a Crossroads With ‘Dancing Undercover’

-Ratt was facing the first signs that perhaps the pop-metal utopia they helped establish would not, in fact, last forever.
+They were facing the first signs that the band's pop-metal utopia would not, in fact, last forever.